Azure/universal-print-for-sap-starter-pack/GETTING_STARTED.md

 The backend printing solution operates like a well-oiled machine, with two main components working in harmony:

-**1. Deployment Infrastructure (Control Plane)**: Think of this as the conductor of an orchestra, overseeing the setup and ensuring that all parts of the printing process are perfectly tuned and ready for action.
+1. **Deployment Infrastructure (Control Plane)**: Think of this as the conductor of an orchestra, overseeing the setup and ensuring that all parts of the printing process are perfectly tuned and ready for action.

-**2. Backend Print Worker (Workload Plane)**: This is the musician of the group, diligently reading the music (spool requests) and playing the notes (sending print jobs) to the Universal Print devices with precision and care.
+2. **Backend Print Worker (Workload Plane)**: This is the musician of the group, diligently reading the music (spool requests) and playing the notes (sending print jobs) to the Universal Print devices with precision and care.

 ### Control Plane